 Published June 02, 2020

-You can also checkout our COVID-19 Meeting Resources page for tips and guides for holding electronic board meetings, town halls, and (coming soon) alternate ways to hold a members’ meeting or AGM.
+You can also check out our COVID-19 Meeting Resources page for tips and guides for holding electronic board meetings, town halls, and alternate ways to hold a members’ meeting or AGM.

-The Director of Cooperatives understands that due to the state of emergency in New Brunswick, Annual General Meetings that are required to be held under the Cooperatives Act cannot be held for at least the duration of the state of emergency.
-It is critical that co-operatives ensure compliance with the Emergency Measures Act and do all that it can to facilitate social distancing.
+The Director of Cooperatives understands that due to the state of emergency in New Brunswick, AGMs that are required to be held under the Cooperatives Act cannot be held for at least the duration of the state of emergency.
+The Director of Cooperatives stresses that it is critical that we ensure compliance with the Emergency Measures Act and do all that we can to facilitate social distancing.

 Cooperatives will be given an extension of 90 days after the state of emergency ends to hold annual general meetings and must then submit required filings to the Director within 30 days from the date the Annual General Meeting is held.

-In scheduling an electronic meeting, CHF Canada co-op services recommends dealing with high priority agenda items and limiting meetings to no more than one hour in length.
-During the pandemic, it would be a good idea for the board to schedule short weekly or bi-weekly electronic meetings to discuss urgent issues.
+CHF Canada recommends dealing with high priority agenda items and limiting meetings to no more than one hour in length.
+During the pandemic, it would be a good idea for the board to schedule short weekly or bi-weekly meetings to discuss urgent issues.

 Don’t miss out on the latest co-op news, success stories, and helpful resources for your co-op.